-For the past several years, the PGT has been enhancing its capacity to draw performance reporting results from its information technology systems.
+The PGT continues to enhance its capacity to draw performance reporting results from its information technology systems.
 Most reports on individual performance measures are now drawn from PGT systems and work continues to make this comprehensive.
 In the 2016-2017 Performance Report, the PGT reported that it intended to redesign five measures that drew information from the legacy trust accounting system that was replaced on May 1, 2017.
-The PGT published three new measures that are aligned with the PGT's strategic goals in the 2018-2021 Service Delivery Plan and an additional two new measures were introduced in the 2019-2022 Service Delivery Plan.
-The PGT follows a leading practices approach by investing time to analyze the information generated from the new system and design new measures that will most satisfy BC Reporting Principles requirements and the Public Guardian and Trustee Act.
-This performance report contains the audited results from the first three new measures that were included in the 2018-2021 Service Delivery Plan.
+The PGT published three new measures that are aligned with the PGT's strategic goals in the 2018-2021 Service Delivery Plan and an additional two new measures were introduced in the 2019-2022 Service Delivery Plan and will be reported on publicly in this performance report for the first time.

+The PGT will continue to follow a leading practices approach by investing time to analyze the information generated from enhancements to systems and design new measures that will most satisfy BC Reporting Principles requirements and the Public Guardian and Trustee Act.

 In accordance with the Public Guardian and Trustee Act, this PGT annual performance report is subject to an independent audit to provide third party assurance on the reported results.
-Financial statements for the PGT Operating Account and Estates and Trusts Administered are also subject to an annual independent audit to provide third party assurance.
+Financial statements for the PGT Operating Account and Trusts and Estates Administered are also subject to an annual independent audit to provide third party assurance.